lino-framework/book/docs/specs/summaries.rst

 Summary tables
 ==============

-Installs a framework for defining summary tables.
+The :mod:`lino.modlib.summaries` plugin installs a framework for defining summary tables.
 A summary table is a table with data that has been computed (aggregated) as a summary of other tables.

 Usage examples: :doc:`userstats` :mod:`lino_xl.lib.tickets` and
 :mod:`lino_welfare.modlib.esf`.